We’ve talked about how extroverts communicate. But outward-focused extraverts are only half the population — what if you’re not one of them?

 In contrast to the more loquacious extraverts, introverts are cautious about voicing any thoughts that haven’t been “fully baked” yet.
 This can make meetings or (worse!)
 Q&As feel like a gauntlet for introverts, who hate sounding less than eloquent.

-On the other hand, when you take the risk of adding personal flair to your natural depth of thought, introverts can be superbly persuasive public speakers.
+On the other hand, when they take the risk of adding personal flair to your natural depth of thought, introverts can be superbly persuasive public speakers.
+(Introverts who love public speaking—like me—love it in part because the stage is the only place in a room where you’re safe from having to make small talk. :-))

 Introvert Communicators: Yes, It Is About You